National Estimator Frequently Asked Questions

 For the National Construction Estimator, National Home Improvement Estimator, National Concrete and Masonry Estimator, National Framing & Finish Carpentry Estimator, National Repair & Remodeling Estimator and National Renovation & Insurance Repair Estimator, simply click on Utilities, then Options when inside the National Estimator program.
 Then click on the Area Modification Factors tab.
 Enter the zip code of your job site and check off which modifications you want to apply: Material, Labor, or Equipment.
 Click OK and the costbook will be adjusted accordingly.
 Area modification factors change from time to time and will be installed automatically when you request the latest updates.

-There are many ways.
-The disk comes with a 60-minute tutorial.
+First, you can view the 60-minute tutorial.
 Sit back and relax while Dan shows you everything your need to know.
-If you downloaded National Estimator (and don't have the disk), a tutorial is available here.
-You can also print 40 pages of detailed instructions from the help file by pressing F1, clicking Print All Topics, clicking File, and then clicking Print Topic.
+You can also print 40 pages of detailed instructions from the program's help file by pressing F1, clicking Print All Topics, clicking File, and then clicking Print Topic.
+Finally, you can view or print the Quick Start user guide from this page.

 No. The last version of National Estimator you install becomes your default costbook and opens automatically when you start National Estimator.
 For instance, if you have the National Painting Cost Estimator costbook on your computer and you install the National Electrical Estimator costbook, the National Electrical Estimator becomes the default.
 But National Painting Cost Estimator is still on your hard disk.
 To open a second costbook, select Open Costbook on the File menu.
 Then click on the name of the costbook to open.
 To see all costbooks open, click on Window.
 Then click to switch to another costbook.
 To change your default costbook, click on Utilities, Options, and Select Default Costbook.